 The tool can therefore be adapted to the machining requirements offering the advantage of replacing several tools.
 This, in turn, leads to significant savings in tool change times, tool magazine loadouts, and tools themselves.
 Components with highly complex contours can be machined using only one FreeTurn tool.

-To prove this point, Ceratizit demonstrated the HDT process live during the company’s Open Days event in Reutte.
+To prove this point, Ceratizit demonstrated the HDT process live during the company’s open house event in Reutte.

 The Process—a Practical Example